vagiedd/BosonStars/README.md

 # BosonStars
 Numerically solve the Einstein-Klein-Gordon equations of motion for two scalar boson stars.
+See arXiv ...

 Important files are: